nothub/AccountsClient/README.md

                                        '"./_._._-'
 ```

-This code was provided as a courtesy by Mojang, feel free to build a client in another language to share with the community.
+This code was partially provided as a courtesy by Mojang, feel free to build a client in another language to share with the community.